-The $B_\rmn{HSE}$ profile of Fig.~\ref{fig:B_HSE} shows that already at $t=0.5$~Gyr, the disc mass has largely assembled up to disc radii of about 5~kpc (10~kpc) for our $10^{11}$ ($10^{12}~\msun$) haloes so that the disc gravity barely changes at these intermediate radii, but stars continue to form out of the available gas.
-At later times, the disc gravity moderately grows at larger radii due to gas accretion and decreases in the centre due to CR-driven galactic winds that move gas from the disc into the circum-galactic medium.
+In Fig.~\ref{fig:B_HSE}, we compare the profile of the magnetic field strength to the equivalent hydrostatic magnetic field, $B_\rmn{HSE}$, that is required to balance the vertical disc gravity for different times in our two fiducial haloes.
+The $B_\rmn{HSE}$ profile shows that already at $t=0.5$~Gyr, the disc mass has largely assembled up to disc radii of about 5~kpc (10~kpc) for our $10^{11}$ ($10^{12}~\msun$) haloes so that the disc gravity barely changes at these intermediate radii, but stars continue to form out of the available gas.
+At later times, the disc gravity moderately grows at larger radii due to gas accretion and decreases in the centre due to CR-driven galactic winds that move gas from the disc into the circumgalactic medium.
 The bottom panels of Fig.~\ref{fig:B_HSE} show the contribution of the magnetic field to counteract disc gravity via the magnetic pressure force.
 Only at late times for radii 1--2~kpc does the magnetic field come close to $B_\rmn{HSE}$ but otherwise stays subdominant, i.e., $B\lesssim B_{\mathrm{HE}}$.
 This implies that while magnetic pressure can contribute significantly to the total pressure balance of the ISM, it does not play an active role in driving disc winds.
 This can also be seen by the comparison of pure MHD simulations of isolated galaxies that are contrasted to simulations with purely advective CRs in figure~5 of \citet{2017MNRAS.465.4500P}, which demonstrates that magnetic and CR pressures (in the advective transport approximation) are not powerful enough in order to drive galactic winds and hence, we require e.g., CR transport relative to the gas for launching galactic winds.
-We caution that additional, star formation-driven ISM turbulence could grow the magnetic field further and increase is contribution to the overall energy balance.
+We caution that additional, supernova-driven ISM turbulence could grow the magnetic field further and increase is contribution to the overall energy balance.